 - If every home in the United States replaced existing faucets and aerators with WaterSense labeled models, we could save nearly $1.2 billion in water and energy costs and 64 billion gallons of water across the country annually - equivalent to the annual household water needs of more than 680,000 American homes.

 - Save bottled water for emergencies, not everyday use.
-Almost 60% of all bottled water sales are single 16.9 oz bottles [costing] about $7.50 per gallon, according to the American Water Works Association.
+According to the American Water Works Association, almost 60% of all bottled water sales are single 16.9 oz bottles [costing] about $7.50 per gallon.
 That’s almost 2,000 times the cost of a gallon of tap water and twice the cost of a gallon of regular gasoline.

-- A fair amount of water is wasted by running the tap in order to draw hot water for showers, washing hands, and washing dishes.
+- A fair amount of water is wasted by running the tap to draw hot water for showers, washing hands, and washing dishes.
 The easiest solution is to install an insulating blanket on your water heater.
-This helps the tank retain its heat, and with an average cost of $20 recoups the cost very quickly.
+This helps the tank retain its heat, and with an average cost of $20, recoups the cost very quickly.
 If your water heater is reaching the end of its life, consider replacing it with a high-efficiency model or even a tankless water heater.
 In addition to taking up a lot less space, tankless water heaters “provide hot water only as it is needed.
 They don't produce the standby energy losses associated with storage water heaters, which can save you money.”

 Outdoor Water Conservation

-The average US household uses about 30% of its water outdoors for watering the lawn, using the hose to wash the car or clear the driveway, and filling swimming pools.
+The average US household uses about 30% of its water outdoors to water the lawn, use the hose to wash the car or clear the driveway, and fill swimming pools.
 Consider these options for reducing water use outdoors:

 - Less grass, more plants: Convert a portion of your lawn area to perennials, natives, pollinators, shrubs, or even new trees.
 Once established, these plants require less water and less maintenance than conventional grass.

 - Rain Barrels: Conventional gutter systems direct rainwater from the roof directly into the sewers.
 Disconnecting the downspout and re-directing it into a rain barrel not only reduces the amount of water discharged to the sewer it also allows that reserved water to be used for irrigation during dry spells.